f4z3r/asl-project/README.md

 /scripts            -- contains all scripts to automate tasks on the cloud /logs               -- contains all experiment raw logs /processing
-    /assets         -- final processed data used for analysis and graphing /preprocessed   -- data from logs (removed unnecessary ) procssing script ...
+    /final          -- final processed data used for analysis and graphing /preprocessed   -- data from logs (removed unnecessary ) /processed      -- processed data, client cumulated, etc. procssing script ...
 ```

 ## Notes to myself
 - Note that in the memcached benchmarking experiment, client host #2 is has much higher latency due to network latencies.
+- Note that in mw2 experiment, we have data getting evicted over long read without write periods (2.5h), starts at rates lower than 1%, increases to ...
+- Repeat baselines without middleware if enough resources at very end.
+Alternate reads and writes to reduce the amount of evicted data.
+- Repeat baseline with 2 mws if enough resources and make sure the pings are acceptable.